 - Household incomes are improved (the evidence base tells us that this is a key factor in reducing inequalities) - All Council services are accessible to all members of the community, particularly those with disabilities or those that are economically, socially, geographically or otherwise disadvantaged, young people, older people, and those on low incomes or receiving benefits.
 We recognise that access to services such as employment, housing and financial security are an integral part of their ability to lead a healthy life.
-Similarly we recognise that location, language, and physical barriers have an influence of people's ability to access services and will seek to do everything we can to ensure such factors do not prevent access to any individual or group. - Vulnerable groups are supported within the community, particularly younger and older people, those with disabilities, minority ethnic groups, financially disadvantaged and those living in rural parts of the borough. - All residents have access to information which promotes good health and wellbeing. - Arts and leisure activities are available to all sections of the community, supporting physical and mental health improvements. - We enable social housing provision within the districts to meet identified housing need. - Where possible we provide grant support for initiatives which encourage equality of access
+Similarly we recognise that location, language, and physical barriers have an influence of people's ability to access services and will seek to do everything we can to ensure such factors do not prevent access to any individual or group. - We seek to support: vulnerable groups within the community, particularly younger and older people, those with disabilities, minority ethnic groups, financially disadvantaged and those living in rural parts of the borough. - All residents have access to information which promotes good health and wellbeing. - Arts and leisure activities are available to all sections of the community, supporting physical and mental health improvements.

-We use our influence to ensure positive impacts for the community arise from any changes in health service provision, both in ill health prevention and ill health treatment.
+- We enable social housing provision within the districts to meet identified housing need including vulnerable groups. - Where possible we provide grant support for initiatives which encourage equality of access - We will continue to use our influence to ensure positive impacts for the community arise from any changes in health service provision, both in ill health prevention and ill health treatment.